system-transparency/system-transparency/README.md

 A subset of the configuration options in `.config` end up in two JSON files which stboot reads in during the boot process:

 ### host_configuration.json
 This file is written to the root directory of the STBOOT partition.
-It contains host specific data and resides on the STBOOT partition, so it can easily be modified during an orchestration process.
+It contains host-specific data and resides on the STBOOT partition, so it can easily be modified during an orchestration process.
 It contains a single JSON object that stboot parses.
 The JSON object has the following fields:

 #### `version ` - JSON number
-Version number of the host configuration.
+The version number of the host configuration.

 #### `network_mode` - JSON string
 Valid values are `"static"` or `"dhcp"`.
 In network boot mode it determines the setup of the network interface.
-Either the DHCP protolol is used or a static IP setup using the values of the fields `host_ip` and `gateway`.
+Either the DHCP protocol is used or a static IP setup using the values of the fields `host_ip` and `gateway`.

 #### `host_ip` - JSON string
-Only relevant in network bootmode and when `network_mode` is set to `"static"`.
+Only relevant in network boot mode and when `network_mode` is set to `"static"`.
 The machine's network IP address is supposed to be passed in CIDR notation like "192.0.2.0/24" or "2001:db8::/32".

 #### `gateway` - JSON string
-Only relevant in network bootmode and when `network_mode` is set to `"static"`.
+Only relevant in network boot mode and when `network_mode` is set to `"static"`.
 The machine's network default gateway is supposed to be passed in CIDR notation like "192.0.2.0/24" or "2001:db8::/32".

 #### `dns` - JSON string
 Optional setting to pass a custom DNS server when using network boot mode.
-The value will be prefixed with `nameserver ` and then written to `/etc/resolv.conf` inside the LinuxBoot initramfs.
+The value will be prefixed with `nameserver` and then written to `/etc/resolv.conf` inside the LinuxBoot initramfs.
 If no own setting is provided, `8.8.8.8` is used.

 #### `network_interface` - JSON string
 Optional setting to choose a specific network interface via its MAC address when using network boot mode.
-The MAC is supposed to be passed in IEEE 802 MAC-48, EUI-48 or EUI-64 formt, e.g `00:00:5e:00:53:01`.
+The MAC is supposed to be passed in IEEE 802 MAC-48, EUI-48, or EUI-64 format, e.g `00:00:5e:00:53:01`.
 If empty or if the desired network interface cannot be found, the first existing and successfully setup one will be used.

 #### `provisioning_urls` - JSON array of strings
 A list of provisioning server URLs.
 See also [Network Boot](#Network-Boot).
 The URLs must include the scheme (`http://` or `https://`).